 Be Ready: For floods

-Many of our territory’s communities are located along rivers and lakes, That means there’s a potential for flooding every year.
-Know the risks, protect your property, and be ready.
+Flood season typically begins in late April in the NWT.
+Many communities are located along rivers and lakes, which means there’s a potential for flooding every year.

 Flooding in the NWT

+The risk of flooding in communities is highest during spring break-up when ice moves unpredictably through rivers.
 An ice jam happens when chunks of ice clump together to block the flow of a river.
 This can cause flooding in communities near the river.

 Risk of floods increase when water levels are higher.
-Higher water levels can be caused by high rainfall, snowfall, soil that is oversaturated with moisture, or events in other provinces and territories.
+Higher water levels can be caused by high rainfall, snowfall, soil that is oversaturated with moisture, or from events in other provinces and territories.
+Extreme storms may also cause flooding.

 When flood risk is highest